Integralist/integralist.co.uk/content/pages/resume.md

 ### 🧭 Leadership, Mentorship & Culture

-I've served as Tech Lead for multiple teams: the BBC News Frameworks team (where I mentored engineers into senior roles), BuzzFeed's Site Infrastructure Resilience team (where I led disaster recovery planning), and as the sole engineer bootstrapping Fastly's Domain Services team before growing it.
-I led the internal API Versioning Working Group at Fastly, contributed to API design guilds, and ran cross-team working groups on documentation quality (including building tooling to programmatically track README standards across all repos).
+I've served as Tech Lead across a few different teams: BBC News Frameworks (where I mentored engineers into senior roles), BuzzFeed's Site Infrastructure Resilience team, and bootstrapping Fastly's Domain Services team as a solo engineer.
+I led the internal API Versioning Working Group at Fastly, contributed to API design guilds, and ran working groups focused on documentation quality (including building tools to automatically check README standards across repos).

-As a design authority at Fastly, I author technical design documents for complex initiatives, driving cross-team consensus across multiple revisions and area tech lead sign-offs.
-I proactively identify architectural risks early, including uncovering multi-tenant traffic isolation issues during core design reviews.
-I participate actively in our internal API design guild, both submitting designs and reviewing cross-organizational proposals.
-I regularly unblock pull requests across external team repositories and author proactive documentation, including rebuilding local development guides for dependent services.
+As a design authority at Fastly, I write technical designs for complex projects and work through reviews with tech leads across different orgs until everyone is confident in the plan.
+I like catching architectural snags early, like spotting multi-tenant traffic isolation gaps before code gets written.
+I also spend time unblocking pull requests across other teams' repos and rewriting local dev guides when setups become outdated.

-Beyond formal leadership, I organise lunch-and-learns, champion communication practices rooted in Radical Candor, create video tutorials for complex systems, and consistently invest time in onboarding new engineers.
-I designed and implemented standard PR templates adopted org-wide at BuzzFeed, proposed and rolled out Python linting standards, and introduced service contracts to document expected behaviours across teams.
+Beyond formal roles, I run lunch-and-learns, share video walkthroughs of complex systems, and spend time helping newer engineers find their feet.
+At BuzzFeed I introduced standard PR templates, helped establish Python linting standards, and set up service contracts so teams had clear expectations between services.

 I was voted "Developer of the Year" at the BBC, won awards for innovative Docker-based CI and for my published book "Pro Vim", and was invited to speak at Mozilla's Paris offices alongside representatives from Google, Apple, Microsoft, and the W3C.
 I also organised a public speaking event with Sandi Metz, strengthening the BBC's presence in the London tech community.

 ### 💬 Customer & Community Impact

-My work is consistently driven by customer outcomes.
-I've resolved complex bugs that spanned multiple internal systems to get customers unblocked, built public tools to help customers validate Compute cache semantics (which also uncovered a bug in the underlying caching implementation), and implemented solutions for open-source fork PRs to safely run CI with secrets access.
+Customer problems have always been my main driver.
+I've tracked down tricky bugs spanning multiple internal systems to get customers unblocked, built public tools to help developers test Compute cache semantics (which ended up exposing an edge-case bug in the caching layer itself), and worked out ways for open-source forks to run CI safely with secret access.

-I prioritize fixing defects upstream over local workarounds.
-Recent contributions include resolving ACME protocol challenge issues, adding CAA record support to Ruby DNS libraries, fixing XML parser defects, and patching public zone and registry-protocol databases following production investigation.
+Whenever possible, I prefer fixing bugs upstream rather than bodging a workaround locally.
+That has included sorting out ACME protocol challenges, adding CAA record support to Ruby DNS libraries, fixing XML parser bugs, and submitting patches to public zone and registry databases.

 I've published articles in Smashing Magazine, NET Magazine, and NetTuts, been interviewed by InfoQ about BuzzFeed's monolith-to-microservices migration, and maintained open-source projects like [go-elasticache](https://github.com/Integralist/go-elasticache) and BBC's [Imager.js](https://github.com/BBC-News/Imager.js) (responsive images before `srcset` existed).
 I've given conference talks on CDN architecture, HTTP routing systems, and responsive image techniques.

-Customers have specifically praised the Fastly Terraform provider as "a lot simpler, and just as powerful" compared to competitors, and feedback like that has been shared across sales and engineering leadership.
-One customer's endorsement prompted a chain of internal shout-outs from a Senior Principal Sales Engineer, TLS Manager, Sr. Principal Engineer, and Cloud Engineering Manager all attributing the provider's quality to my work.
+Customers have praised the Fastly Terraform provider as "a lot simpler, and just as powerful" compared to competitors, which led to a lovely chain of internal shout-outs across sales and engineering leadership attributing the provider's reputation to my work.

 ## 🎤 Talks